 - Calving pens should not be adjacent to the parlor holding pen.

-- Outside the barn, lanes for moving feed should not cross routes
+- Outside the barn, lanes for moving feed should not cross routes used for hauling manure.

 - Inside the barn, consider designs without intersections for

 both cows and equipment. o In the design of 2- and 3-row barns,

 tractors and TMR mixers or feed pushers do not have to cross cow